oracle-livelabs/sprints/oci/sprint-control-qs-user-access/sprint-control-qs-user-access.md

     * **Create Another Policy:** Select this checkbox to create the second analyst policy.
     * Click the **Copy** button in the following code box to copy the policy statement, and then paste it in the **Policy Builder** text box.
 This policy statement grants members of the `training-qs-admin-group` group full manage privileges on all the resources in Query Service in the current tenancy.
 Don't add any line breaks in any of the statements below.
 Replace the _'Enter your compartment ocid'_ placeholders with the ocids for your compartment that you copied earlier.

+        The first policy statement allows the Query Service Administrator group to create, manage, and delete Query Service projects in the specified compartment and to run queries in those projects.

+        The second policy statement allows the Query Service Administrator group to use buckets and objects in the specified compartment.
+This allows Query Administrators to use a Query Service project to browse object storage files, preview and analyze object storage file contents, and create tables based on object storage files.

         **Note:** Don't remove the tickmarks (' ').

         ```
         <copy>Allow group training-qs-admin-group to manage query-service-projects in compartment id 'Enter your compartment ocid'
-        Allow group training-qs-admin-group to use object-family in compartment id 'Enter your compartment ocid'
+        Allow group training-qs-admin-group to use object-family in compartment id 'Enter your compartment ocid'</copy>
-        Allow dynamic-group training-qs-project-group to use object-family in compartment id 'Enter your compartment ocid'</copy>
         ```

         ![Complete the dialog box and then click Create Policy.](./images/create-admin-policy-db.png " ")